bsoelch/ConcatLang/Readme.md

 simple stack actions: (can be included with `stack #include`)

 - `dup`  duplicates the top element on the stack
+- `over` copies the 2nd element on the stack to the top
+- `over2` copies the 3rd element on the stack
+  to the top
+- `<n> ?dup` copies the n-th element on the stack to the top
 - `drop` removes the top element from the stack
 - `<count> ?drop` removes the top `<count>` elements from the stack
 - `swap` swaps the top 2 element on the stack
-- `over` copies the 2nd element on the stack to the top
-- `2over` copies the 3rd element on the stack
-  to the top
 - `rot3` rotates the top 3 elements
   ( `A B C`  -> `B C A` )